 Please bathe your dog a day or two before your appointment.
 Then, do not feed or give your dog water past 9:00pm the night before surgery.

 Drop-off is between 7:30am – 9:30am.
 When you arrive at the vet’s office please:

 Mention the BAPBR "Snip Your Pit" program

 Note: Please leave your dog in the car while you check in if your dog is dog reactive or dog aggressive

-Depending on the county you live in an appointment will be made on your behalf at one of these two offices:
+Depending on the county you live in an appointment will be made on your behalf at one of our partner veterinarians, including: